Fifty Shades of Grey – Why It’s Better to Misbehave

 Damn right she is! – dawned on me in the obscurity of an evening drawing to a close, amidst images of lingerie-clad women and naughty manifestos looming over me (while my cheeky brain was performing a scan of the entire female history).

-However, there is another category, undeniably less heroic, but perhaps equally important, of women who through their pushing-boundaries writing contributed to the sexual revolt.
-The list is far too long to incorporate here, but there are a few scandalous novels worth mentioning that have changed the erotic world forever.
-Unquestionably the Story of O, 1954 fiction written by Anne Desclos (Pen name Pauline Reage), leads the pack, followed by Delta of Venus (by Anais Nin) published in 1977, Bad behavior of Mary Gaitskill from 1988, The sexual life of Catherine M written by Catherine Millet in 2001, and Fifty Shades of Grey by Erica Mitchell (aka E.L.
-James), being the most recent one.
+However, there is another category, undeniably less heroic but perhaps equally important, of women who through their pushing-boundaries writing contributed to the sexual revolt.
+The list is far too long to incorporate here, but there are a few scandalous novels worth mentioning that have changed the erotic world forever: Story of O (Pauline Reage, 1954), Delta of Venus (Anais Nin, 1977), Bad behavior (Mary Gaitskill, 1988), The sexual life of Catherine M (Catherine Millet, 2001) and Fifty Shades of Grey (Erica Mitchell aka E.L.
+James).

 Fifty Shades of Grey

 I’m yet to meet a woman who hasn’t toyed with the idea of being a misbehaved temptress in the bedroom and maybe elsewhere.
-While pressured to act responsibly in every other area (work, school, family, kitchen), inside we long for bowing out of obligations, and playing behind tightly closed doors the naughty kitten, the disobedient siren.
-I’d be surprised to find a single woman who hasn’t tried at least once in her career, to seduce the life out of her companion by wearing racy lingerie, performing most elaborate Kama sutra positions with her 8” heels on or trying her hand at a vibrator.
+While pressured to act responsibly in every other area (work, school, family), inside we secretly long for bowing out of obligations and playing, behind tightly closed doors, the naughty kitten, the disobedient siren.
+I would be surprised to find a single woman who hasn’t tried at least once in her bedroom career to seduce the life out of her companion, by wearing racy lingerie, performing most elaborate Kama sutra positions (with her 8” heels on) or trying her hand at a vibrator in his very presence.
 Without even going into details of getting sensual in front of a mirror or trying that kinky furry cuff and other playful novelties.
 Let’s admit there is a femme fatale anchored in every one of us, waiting to be liberated and perhaps even subjected to some indecent power.

-It’s at this point that Fifty Shades of Grey kicks in, allowing us to unearth most hidden erotic desires, without risking of being regarded as a deviant or perverted enchantress.
+It’s at this point that Fifty Shades of Grey kicks in, allowing us to unearth our most hidden erotic desires without risking being regarded as a deviant or perverted enchantress.
 Being witness to the raunchy screwing in both, the film and the novel, gives us an opportunity to enjoy silent voyeurism without the corporal repercussion.
-It awakens the naughty in even the most prudish of us, who otherwise would never dare to get a glimpse of the adult world of obscene literature.
+It awakens the naughty in even the most prudish of us who otherwise would never dare to get a glimpse of the adult world of obscene literature.